microsoft/ContosoTraders/demo-scripts/cloud-native-app-architecture/overview.md

 ## Summary

-Hope this demo was helpful in giving you an overview of the application's architecture and the various Azure services that this application leverages.
+We hope this demo was helpful in giving you an overview of the application's architecture and the various Azure services that this application leverages.
 We have a more detailed technical walkthrough of this application in [the next demo](./technical-walkthrough.md).